stogame/multiopener/README.md

 Usage
 -------

-For each application add the absolute path you into the `apps.txt` file.
+For each application add the absolute path into the `apps.txt` file.

 **Example:**